 The Railroad Commission of Texas (RRC) is the state agency that regulates the oil and gas industry, natural gas utilities, pipeline safety, the natural gas and hazardous liquid pipeline industry and surface coal and uranium mining in Texas.
-The RRC is also responsible for research and education to promote the use of LP gas as an alternative fuel.
-The commission was established by the Texas Legislature in 1891 to prevent discrimination in railroad charges and to establish reasonable tariffs.
+The commission is also responsible for research and education to promote the use of liquefied petroleum gas as an alternative fuel.
 It is the oldest regulatory agency in the state and one of the oldest of its kind in the nation.

-From the 1930s to the 1960s, the RRC largely set world oil prices but was displaced by OPEC (Organization of Petroleum Exporting Companies) after 1973.
-In 1984, the federal government took over the regulation of railroads, trucking and buses, but the Railroad Commission kept its name.
-The RCC has an annual budget of $79 million and focuses entirely on oil, gas, mining, propane and pipelines, setting allocations for production each month.
+The commission had exceptionally strong influence over world oil prices from the 1930s through the 1960s but was displaced by OPEC (Organization of Petroleum Exporting Companies) after 1973.
+In 1984, the federal government assumed regulation of railroads, trucking and buses, but the Railroad Commission kept its name.
+The RCC commission an annual budget of $79 million and focuses entirely on oil, gas, mining, propane and pipelines, setting monthly production quotas.

 Click here for a history of the Railroad Commission of Texas.